-In Canada, it is recommended that women between the ages of 50 and 74 years have a mammogram done every 2 or 3 years.
-Some women may be advised to have a mammogram done earlier or more often, depending on their risk of developing breast cancer.
+In Canada, it is recommended that women of average breast cancer risk between the ages of 50 and 74 years have a mammogram done every 2 or 3 years.
+Some women may be advised to have a mammogram done earlier or more often if they are at higher risk of developing breast cancer.
 For women under 50 or over 74, discuss your risk of breast cancer with your health care provider to determine if having a mammogram done will be of benefit to you.

 Clinical breast exam

 In a clinical breast exam, your health care provider thoroughly examines both breasts to try and detect any abnormal lumps or bumps and any other signs that may require further testing, like rashes, differences in size or shape between the 2 breasts, or dimpling.

 Ruth Ackerman in association with the MediResource Clinical Team